sergionjr/sergionjr/README.md

 ### Hey! 👋
-My name is Sergio, I am a Full Stack Developer with most of my experience in C# & Java (Although I do have experience with Node.js & Python) .
-I currently work as a Full Stack Developer
+My name is Sergio, I am a Full Stack Developer with most of my experience in C# & Java (Although I do have experience with Node.js & Python)

 ### 📫 How to reach me